 The youth field (youth policy and youth work) in Estonia is defined by many legal acts.
 According to the Youth Work Act a young person is a natural person between the ages of 7 and 26.
-The Youth Field Development Plan 2021-2035 outlines the strategic goals in the field of youth.
+The Youth Sector Development Plan 2021-2035 outlines the strategic goals in the field of youth.
 See more in Chapters 1.1. and 1.3.

 Level of Policy-Making for Youth Policy